bencross95/arthur-cross/src/project/2023-12-28-nukuluk-disaster-pop.md

-> "Anarchic and wired-up experimental hip-hop from the New Weird Britain scene" - NME
+> Anarchic and wired-up experimental hip-hop from the New Weird Britain scene - NME